-In the past 5 years over 6 million dehumidifiers have been recalled due to safety concerns.The biggest issue is that an item that generally states in most user manuals “do not use unattended” is indeed being used unattended.
+In the past 5 years over 6 million dehumidifiers have been recalled because of safety concerns.
+Most user manuals state “do not use unattended” but many are being used unattended.

 Commercial grade products are designed to work all day and every day.
 Commercial grade was also though too expensive for home owners but not with the Ecor Pro range.